y3llkyaw/BlogFlutter/README.md

-# Blog Application with Flutter
+## Blog Application with Flutter using Firebase Database

-A new Flutter project.

-This project is a training for a Flutter application Developement.
+This project is one of training for flutter development.